zapctl/wweb-proto/tools/packager/nodejs/readme.md

 npm install wa-kit
 ```

-## Usage

-The extracted definitions are ready to be used.
-Protocol Buffer definitions are compiled using [`@bufbuild/protobuf v1.10.0`](https://www.npmjs.com/package/@bufbuild/protobuf/v/1.10.0).
-Please refer to the bufbuild documentation for more details on working with protobuf definitions.

 ## Contributing

 Contributions are welcome!
 If you find an issue or have a suggestion, please open an issue or submit a pull request on the [GitHub repository](https://github.com/zapctl/wa-kit).